 Using real industrial data showed the value of this approach.
 However, there are still open questions regarding how the algorithm should perform with problems for which we do not know good branching heuristics.
 In this situation, is it worth trying to identify which node we should backtrack to?

-The combination of the adaptive backtracking strategy and adaptive branching strategies would be another interesting research opportunity.
+The combination of our adaptive backtracking strategy and adaptive branching strategies (like BASCOP [11] which uses reinforcement learning for branching) would be another interesting research opportunity.